What are Opioids?

-Opioids include naturally occurring opiates derived from the opium poppy plant such as morphine, codeine and thebaine, synthetic opiates such as fentanyl and semi-synthetic opiates including oxycodone and hydrocodone.
+Opioids include naturally occurring opiates derived from the opium poppy plant such as morphine and codeine, synthetic opiates such as fentanyl and semi-synthetic opiates including oxycodone and hydrocodone.

 Opioids are thought to block pain signals in the brain by attaching to certain opioid receptors.
 While they are considered to be among the most effective pain reducers available, opioids can be highly addictive and pose risks including physical and mental dependence, withdrawal when regular use is stopped suddenly and overdose.

 Uses for opioids include treatment of pain due to:

 Opioids and its Side Effects, Tolerance and Abuse

 As with all medications, opioids can produce side effects, some which can be rather short-lived, and others which can last longer and be more serious.

 One of the side effects that can be attractive to recreational users is euphoria.
 Opioids can cause feelings of sedation and relaxation, both which can he heightened by combining opioids with other substances and drugs.
 This is extremely dangerous and can cause a fatal overdose.

 Opioids are central nervous system depressants that can be deadly when combined with other substances that have this same effect.
 These include alcohol, other narcotics, sleeping medication, muscle relaxers, tranquilizers and sedatives.

 Recreational use and abuse of opioids has become quite a problem around the world.
 However, therapeutic use of opioids can be problematic as well.
 Issues may begin when a tolerance develops.
 At this point, patients need to take increasingly larger doses because the regular dose is no longer effective.